 '''

-"version": "0"

-},
+{

-"orderer": {
+"channel": {

 "mod_policy": "Admins",

 "value": {

 "capabilities": {

-"V2 0": {}
+"V2_0": {}

 }

 },

 "version": "0"

 },

-"application": {
+"orderer": {

 "mod_policy": "Admins",

 "value": {

 "capabilities": {

 "V2_0": {}

-}

-},

-"version": "0"

-}

 }

 '''

 Note that by default peer organizations are not admins of the orderer system channel and will therefore be unable to propose configuration updates to it.
 An orderer organization admin would have to create a file like this (without the application group capability, which does not exist in the system channel) to propose updating the system channel configuration.
 Note that because application channel copy the system channel configuration by default, unless a different channel profile is created which specifies capability levels, the Channel and Orderer group capabilities for the application channel will be the same as those in the network's system channel.